apauley/HollingBerries/README.md

 the sell-by date for anything delivered by Susan is always 3 days earlier than normal.

+### Product Codes
-Fruit has product codes ranging from 1000 to 1999.
+* Fruit has product codes ranging from 1000 to 1999.
-Apples specifically have product codes ranging from 1100 to 1199.
+* Apples specifically have product codes ranging from 1100 to 1199.
-Bananas have product codes ranging from 1200 to 1299.
+* Bananas have product codes ranging from 1200 to 1299.
-Berries have product codes ranging from 1300 to 1399.
+* Berries have product codes ranging from 1300 to 1399.